Introduction

 Wrapping Up

-Here is the video of the 2-channel relay module controlled by an Android device that is running a web server hosted by Raspberry Pi Pico W.
+Here is the video of the 2-channel relay module controlled by an Android device via a web server on Raspberry Pi Pico W.

 Leave a Reply